Andrew T. Austin – Innovator, Therapist and Trainer

-“Attending Metaphors of Movement was enlightening and I think you have began to add a very important intervention to a Therapists tool box and created another model for creating personal change.
+“Attending Metaphors of Movement was enlightening and I think you have begun to add a very important intervention to a Therapists toolbox and created another model for creating personal change.
 Focusing on behaviour and what we do when in a situation that is causing distress is liberating and as designed enables movement instead of inertia and sometimes paralysis.
 The content was clearly delivered and as always with fun and humour.”
 J. Bissett

 “Andy Austin is an intelligent and entertaining trainer.
 He demonstrates high standards regarding working with clients and more importantly, he trains you to become aware of yourself as the clinician/coach in all types of situations.
 His material is very useful for individuals who want to increase their therapeutic skills.
 He cleverly leads students to find the answers within and then offers new ideas to challenge their learning even more.
 I have enjoyed my experiences learning from Andy and I recommend him as a trainer.”
 Rachel Hott, PhD, Co-director The NLP Center of New York